 The Botanic Garden offers enriching outdoor learning experiences for all students.
 Our landscape and plant collections provide a feast for the eyes, and we encourage visiting groups to learn to look.
 The development of observation skills is a fundamental scientific tool, which we aim to support at all levels.

 Within the Botanic Garden there is also a flourishing Schools’ Garden which demonstrates vegetable and fruit growing alongside temporary plantings chosen to inspire teachers and schools who might be gathering ideas for their own growing spaces.
 Here we can also provide hands-on gardening activities for school children visiting the Garden and CPD training sessions for teachers.
-A new classroom is currently under construction in this area of the Garden.
+Our new classroom, The Geoffrey and Eileen Adams Garden Room has recently been constructed here and will be available for use by schools in the autumn term.

 Please be aware that there are some areas of the Garden which are not accessible to school groups.
 The Limestone Rock Garden [map location 7], the stepping stones on the lake, the British Wild Plants area and chalk upland near the Cafe [map location 16] and the Garden Cafe + Cafe toilets.